Vacation fun in the UK doesn't have to cost a bundle. In fact, it doesn't have to cost a penny, as these 50 free things to do demonstrate.

 37 of 50

 The beautifully redeveloped Cambrian Mills is the setting for the story of Wales' wool industry, once the most important and widespread in the country.
-Shirts and shawls, blankets and bedcovers, woollen stockings and socks were all made in village of Dre-fach Felindre, in the Teifi valley and sent all over the world.
+Shirts and shawls, blankets and bedcovers, woolen stockings and socks were all made in the village of Dre-Fach Felindre, in the Teifi valley and sent all over the world.
 Follow the story from Fleece to Fabric, with demonstrations, working looms and interesting exhibits.

 38 of 50

-Formerly known as the Old House Museum, the Black and White House is no longer free, but the admission of only £2.50 for adults, or £7.50 for two adults and up to three children, still counts as a bargain day out.
+Formerly known as the Old House Museum, the Black and White House is no longer free, but the admission is a bargain.

 39 of 50